Google flights: Your gateway to book affordable air tickets online

 In this fast-paced world, where every minute counts and every penny saved is victory, having the right tools at your disposal can make all the difference.
 If you are looking for flight tickets to travel to your next destination and want to save money while booking them, you should know how to put Google Flights to good use.
 It is a powerful and user-friendly tool that works more than just another platform.

-Modern travellers prefer popular travel sites like MakeMyTrip, Yatra, EaseMyTrip, GoIbibo, or Ixigo to book air tickets.
+Modern travellers prefer popular travel sites like GoIbibo, or Ixigo to book air tickets.
 However, while making this choice, they miss out on a very efficient and user-friendly platform, Google Flights, that helps them book the cheapest flight to their destination.

 Many people also search cheap flights before booking their tickets online.
 But, honestly, there is no one place/platform where you can find the cheapest air tickets.